 - Employers cannot take away wages or benefits an employee already earned.

-- The employer cannot reduce pay such that the employee earns less than the minimum wage amount of $7.25/hour per hour or less than overtime at time-and-one-half of an employee’s regular rate.
+- The employer cannot reduce pay such that the employee earns less than the minimum wage amount of $7.25 per hour.
+Employers cannot reduce overtime at time-and-one-half of an employee’s regular rate.

 Unpaid Wages Upon Termination